dongkeuny50/dongkeuny50/README.md

 - 👀 I’m interested in NLP
 - 🌱 I’m currently learning NLP
 - 💞️ I’m looking to collaborate on ChitChat chatbot
-- 📫 How to reach me? dongkeuny50@gmail.com
+- 📫 How to reach me? instagram : dongkeuny

 <!---
 dongkeuny50/dongkeuny50 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.